fallahn/crogine/samples/golf/mod_kit/readme.txt

 ball_template.blend - ball template file for Blender collision_colours.ase - A Photoshop palette which contains colours for terrain collision.
-Not an Aseprite file. collision_colours.kpl - A Krita palette (importable to Blender) which contains the colours used for terrain type detection. course_format.md - describes the .course and .hole files used to create custom courses, as well as the files associated with hole model files.
+Not an Aseprite file. collision_colours.kpl - A Krita palette (importable to Blender) which contains the colours used for terrain type detection. colordome-32.ase - The main colour palette used by VGA Golf, created by Polyphorge https://lospec.com/poly-phorge course_format.md - describes the .course and .hole files used to create custom courses, as well as the files associated with hole model files.
 Written in markdown format. hole_template.blend - example hole model in Blender format prop-export.py - Export script for Blender written in python.
 Used to export the positions of prop models and crowds in the *.hole format.